Whyzanet/WhyzaGC/README.md

 The MightyOhm measures background radiation levels, which Wikipedia defines as “Background radiation originates from a variety of sources, both natural and artificial.
 These include both cosmic radiation and environmental radioactivity from naturally occurring radioactive materials (such as radon and radium), as well as man-made medical X-rays, fallout from nuclear weapons testing and nuclear accidents.”

-I bought a number of items to test out the meter's functionality which are discussed belopw.
+I bought a number of items to test out the meter's functionality which are discussed below.

 It is recommended to read all of this document before commencing the project.